thecwlzone/thecwlzone-2.0/content/index.markdown

 There is some additional background information about me on the [About](/about/) page.

 ##### Blogging
-I occasionally write about techno-social issues on my [Blog](/blog/).
-If you have to place me somewhere on the political spectrum, you can list me under the category of Redneck Anarchist.
-Cheers!
+I occasionally write about techno-social-political issues on my [Blog](/blog/).
+My political philosophy is best described as Redneck Anarchist.
+You've been warned. ![smiley1]

-Best Regards,
+Best Regards,<br />
 Chris

 ----